joblib/loky/README.md

 from the root of the project.

+### Why was the project named `loky`?

+While developping `loky`, we had some bad experiences trying to debug deadlocks when using `multiprocessing.Pool` and `concurrent.ProcessPoolExecutor`, especially when calling functions with non-picklable arguments or returned values at the beginning of the project.
+When we had to chose a name, we had dealt with so many deadlocks that we wanted some kind of invocation to repel them!
+Hence `loky`: a mix of a god, locks and the `y` that make it somehow cooler and nicer :) (and also less likely to result in name conflict in google results ^^).

+Fixes to avoid those deadlocks in `concurrent.futures` were also contributed upstream in Python 3.7+, as a less mystical way to repel the deadlocks :D

 ### Acknowledgement

 This work is supported by the Center for Data Science, funded by the IDEX